-The former Maribyrnong Immigration Detention Centre is being converted into a temporary community residential facility, to help slow the spread of coronavirus (COVID-19).
+The former Maribyrnong Immigration Detention Centre has been converted into a temporary community residential facility, to help slow the spread of coronavirus (COVID-19).

-The facility will provide short-term, last resort, accommodation for men exiting the prison system, with all residents assessed for risk, and 24/7 security and supervision provided on site.
+The facility provides short-term, last resort, accommodation for men exiting the prison system, with all residents assessed for risk, and 24/7 security and supervision provided on site.

-As we work to slow the spread of coronavirus (COVID-19), work is underway to convert the former immigration detention centre at 53 Hampstead Road, Maidstone into a temporary location to house men exiting the prison system as part of the government’s coronavirus (COVID-19) response.
+As we work to slow the spread of coronavirus (COVID-19), the former immigration detention centre at 53 Hampstead Road, Maidstone has been converted into a temporary location to house men exiting the prison system.

-The facility will provide last-resort, single-room accommodation, to reduce the risk of people contracting or spreading the virus while they seek longer-term housing.
+The facility provides last-resort accommodation to reduce the risk of people contracting or spreading the virus while they seek longer-term housing.

-All residents will be risk assessed, based on their offending history and behaviour, and security and supervision will be provided on site 24/7.
+All residents are risk assessed, based on their offending history and behaviour, and security and supervision is provided on site 24/7.

-The residential facility will accommodate up to 44 people, including those who have just been released and who are on parole.
+The residential facility accommodates up to 44 people, including those who have just been released and who are on parole.

 This temporary facility is one of a range of measures being implemented across the justice system in response to coronavirus (COVID-19).

 Location and overview

 The residential facility is located at the site of the former immigration detention centre at 53 Hampstead Road, Maidstone.